KrystopherQ/TPG-numbero1/README.md

 ![select menu](./assets/selection.png)

-If you are finsihed building your team profile select 'I am finshed' and a index.html will be generated with you team profiles.
+If you are finsihed building your team profile select 'I am finshed' and an index.html will be generated with you team profiles.

 ![Created html](./assets/created.png)